5.4 Young people's participation in policy-making

 Furthermore, there has been a baseline research before the integration of the youth policy plan in the multiannual plan (in 2013) and a research after the integration (in 2017).
 Based on these studies the researchers conclude that even though the youth council is still considered an important, if not the most important, instrument for policy participation, it has been much less involved in the policy planning phase than used to be when municipalities had to draw sectoral plans (Op de Beeck & De Peuter, 2017).

 The Flemish Parliament can consult young people through the Flemish Youth Council.
-Although the requested input can take various forms, often this concerns consultations on drafts of Parliament Acts or on amendments of Acts.
+The Flemish ministers always have to ask the advice of the Flemish Youth Council in case of decisions that affect children and young people or regarding the draft of Parliament Acts and regulations concerning the implementation of the Flemish youth policy.
+So, although the requested input can take various forms, often this concerns consultations on drafts of Parliament Acts or on amendments of Acts.
 However, the recommendations given by the Flemish Youth Council are not binding.

 Citizen's Cabinet for Youth (Burgerkabinet)

+In 2016 The Flemish Minister for Youth launched a Citizen's Cabinet initiative, focusing on youth in the Flemish Community.
+The goal was to bring together a group of 150 people to discuss youth affairs and policies and to give people a voice in culture and youth policy.
+Central question in this Citizen’s Cabinet was how to make youth work more diverse.
 The Citizen's Cabinet for Youth gathered ideas and feedback online until 15 April 2016.
 Leading contributors were invited to the Flemish Parliament on 6 May 2016 to debate proposals and make recommendations to the Minister.
 134 participants came together that day and talked about diversity in youth work.
-This resulted in the formulation of sixteen recommendations.
+This resulted in the formulation of sixteen recommendations and lead to the Masterplan diversity in/and youth work (Masterplan diversiteit in/en het jeugdwerk), which was presented in the Flemish Parliament on 23 February 2018.